-This is the beginning of the Church’s 40 days of Lent which is a preparation for Jesus’ Passion, Death and Resurrection.
+The liturgy marks the beginning of the Church’s 40 days of Lent, which is intended to be a preparation for Jesus’ Passion, Death and Resurrection.
 The liturgy starts with fasting, a practice widespread in world religions.
 For the Jews at that time wearing ‘sackcloth’ (a rough material) and sprinkling oneself with ashes were a sign of mourning and this was extended to ‘mourning’ for sins.
 We today have only a symbolic amount of ashes pressed on the forehead, with the reminder that we all are to die – ‘return to dust’.
 This is not meant to depress us, rather to focus our minds on what is lasting: God’s love and his Kingdom.

-This reading has an example of one kind of Jewish fast – the whole community together – to make their prayer more intense.
-Our Lent also has a community aspect: we fasting in company with all the church.
+This reading has an example of one kind of Jewish fast – the whole community acting together to make their prayer more intense.
+Our Lent also has a community aspect: we fast in company with all the church.
 Community is also shown by donations for food for the hungry of the world who ‘fast’ daily in their deprivation.

-Little is known about the prophet Joel, and even his dates are uncertain, although there are indications of writing after the return from the Babylonian Exile.
+Little is known about the prophet Joel, and even his dates are uncertain, although likely after the return from the Babylonian Exile.
 The situation behind today’s selection was a time of drought and a plague of locusts, which combined to destroy crops needed for survival.

 Joel’s words of God’s compassion and always being there for us when we turn to him are echoed in many parts of the Old Testament, and call for absolute trust in God’s love and care for us.
 Notice, however, that Joel stresses it is God’s decision: We do not fast or pray to force his hand, but to show our willingness to wait on God’s will.